st-peters-mbare-iot-makerspace/OpenAquarium-System/README.md

 3. Check Temperature: checks the most recent temperature reading.
 If the value is greater than 25 Degrees Celsius it will send a notification email every 15 minutes

 ## Important Changes
-1. Added OpenAquarium library folder to ~/sketchbook/libraries
+1. Added uncompressed OpenAquarium Library folder to ~/sketchbook/libraries (Raspbian) or ~/Arduino/libraries(Ubuntu)
 2. Suppressed the Water Level Serial output by commenting them out in OpenAquarium.cpp file in the OpenAquarium library.